terra-money/docs/docs/Tutorials/Quick-start/Using-Terrain.md

 # Using Terrain

-With Terrain installed we can now scaffold our new application:
+With Terrain installed you can now scaffold your new application:

 ```sh
 terrain new my-terra-dapp